 Just like the above stabilized voltage regulator circuit, a constant current circuit or a current limiter circuit can be also a valuable asset to any new electronic enthusiast.

-The following circuit promises to deliver a voltage output that has a fixed or a constant current output due to the current limiting function of the circuit.
+The circuit above promises to deliver a voltage output that has a fixed or a constant current output due to the current limiting function of the circuit.

 The working is simple.
 R3 determines the current or the amp value at which the current limiting is initiated by the circuit.